-First American Bank, formerly The First National Bank has a long and rich history as a community bank since the day we opened our doors in Artesia, New Mexico on November 24, 1903.
-In April of 2018 to commemorate our 115th anniversary we buried a time capsule in the parking lot of our corporate office in Artesia to be opened in the year 2053 on our 150th anniversary.
+First American Bank, formerly The First National Bank, has a long and rich history as a premier community bank since the day we opened our doors in Artesia, New Mexico on November 24, 1903.
+In April of 2018, to commemorate our 115th anniversary, we buried a time capsule in the parking lot of our corporate office in Artesia to be opened in the year 2053 on our 150th anniversary.

 Of special note, one of the officers listed below, Brent Hammett began his career in 1968 and is still an employee of the bank.
 Brent is now a Senior Vice President and celebrated his 50th anniversary in 2018.